 All volunteer assistants provided by clubs towards their quota for BSTF tournaments must have completed and passed the online exam before you may register them as a volunteer.
 It is essential clubs encourage as many current student, alumni and other potential volunteers complete the online test as far in advance of tournaments as possible.

-Progressing up to a centre referee (level 2 certified) qualification is a fantastic way to develop as a taekwondo practitioner and stay engaged with student taekwondo after you graduate, and qualified centre referees are also also paid an allowance when attending tournaments.
+Progressing up to a centre referee (level 2 certified) qualification is a fantastic way to develop as a taekwondo practitioner and stay engaged with student taekwondo after you graduate, and qualified centre referees are also paid an allowance when attending tournaments.

 For more information about the online tests and training modules, including how to register for a test or course, and how to check your current qualification level, please read on.